Important! Please schedule an appointment before coming to the embassy.

 The Certificate of Citizenship is the only official document offering proof of your Austrian citizenship.
 This document can be applied for in person by appointment only or through postal mail (in this case signatures must be notarized).

 The issuance of a citizenship certificate for a minor is free of charge within the first two years after the child's birth (application must be filed in time to include processing time).

 The following documents must be presented in any case:

-- Original Alien Registration Card or valid visa of the applicant (if applicable)
+- Original Permanent Resident Card or valid visa of the applicant (if applicable)

-- Original Alien Registration Card or valid visa of the applicant (if applicable) of his/her Austrian parent(s).
+- Original Permanent Resident Card or valid visa of the applicant's Austrian parent(s) (if applicable).

 - Consular fee may be paid in cash, as postal money order or cashier's check.
 Credit/Debit cards and personal checks cannot be accepted.

 - Self-addressed and prepaid envelope (preferably USPS Priority) if you want your passport returned by U.S. mail.
 FedEx envelopes or shipping labels need to be prepaid; labels which only show a credit card number cannot be accepted.
 "Bill Sender" option on FedEx labels will not be accepted.

 The Embassy cannot be held liable for any loss or theft of documents while handled by a mail/postal service.